keoko/sisyphus/README.md

 ## TODO
-- concurrency issues when updating git repo - http://akazlou.com/posts/2015-12-12-small-experiment-git-ds.html
 - server caching strategy: use atom, agent to store in-memory data structure
-- security (authentication OAuth?)
+- notify when a file is updated to the atom
+- configurable repositories (do we store them in git?) every X minutes update the conf file
 - backoffice to manage configuration
-- configurable repositories
+- security (authentication OAuth?) check CMS TW

 ## CURRENT ISSUES
+- handle errors on updating repos
 - if the branch does not exist, no exception is thrown
+- git merging strategies fail when repo is already created :(

 ## NICE TO HAVE
 ### FEATURES
-- sort file strategy (by name?)
+- on re-loading app, remove directories and start clean
 - filter extension files not available
 - timbre logger added as a component. add log wrapper?
 - key definition in Schema
-- git repo security
+- git repo security (credentials)
 - interesting hybrid model (push with gitconsul and pull REST)
 - metrics
 - schema coercion
 - show historical data
 - unit/integration/acceptance testing
 - client UI to manage and store data
-- caching strategy (HTTP HEAD, etc)
+- client caching strategy (HTTP HEAD, etc)
 - versioning: use git tags, or git hash numbers to retrieve specific versions.
-Not so sure, it's so useful, as you would usually be interested on the latest changes.
+Not so sure, whether it's so useful, as you would usually be interested on the latest changes.
 If it's rarely used, it could be implemented just cloning a repo, just for that case.
 It would take more time to load, but it's a tradeoff.
 - use jail component to evaluate clojure schema files like clojail.

 ### CLOJURE